arconetpro/.github/profile/README.md

 **Which:**
 The project includes several key components:
-- **ArcoLinux:** A full-featured version with numerous pre-installed applications and a polished desktop environment.
+- **arconet:** A minimal Xfce4 with several pre-installed applications and a polished desktop environment.
-- **ArcoLinuxD:** A minimal version that allows users to install and add components as they learn, offering a more DIY approach.
+- **arcopro:** A minimal version that allows users to install and add components as they learn, offering a more DIY approach.
-- **ArcoLinuxB:** A build-your-own version that lets users create a custom ISO with chosen applications and desktop environments.
+- **arcoplasma:** A minimal Plasma ISO you can expand with more apps and also Hyprland or Wayfire.

 **Way:**
 ArcoLinux approaches user education through a structured learning path, providing extensive documentation, video tutorials, and support through its community forums.
 The distribution features a modular setup where users can incrementally add or remove components, thereby learning about each element of the system.